 Debt Relief: How to make it work for you

 With Money Fit’s debt relief program, you could be debt-free in five years or less.
 Our program has already helped over half a million people pay off almost $2 billion in debt, and our certified credit counselors are here to help you too.

 As a national organization, we operate in all locations throughout the United States.
-Since 1996 we’ve made it our mission to help consumers not only get out of debt but stay out of debt for good.
+It’s our mission to help consumers not only get out of debt but stay out of debt for good.